Understanding the Grades and Tables

 A full explanation of the sources of data and methodology is in Methodology.

 - Not all counties have monitors for either ozone or particle pollution.
-If a county does not have a monitor, data on pollution will not show up in these tables.
-The decision about placing monitors in the county is made by the state and the U.S. Environmental Protection Agency, not by the American Lung Association.
+If a county does not have a monitor, that county's name is not on the list in these tables.
+The decision about monitors in the county is made by the state and the U.S. Environmental Protection Agency, not by the American Lung Association.

 - INC (Incomplete) indicates that monitoring is underway for that pollutant in that county, but that the data are incomplete for all three years.
-Those counties are not graded or received an Incomplete.
+For particle pollution, some states collected data, but experienced laboratory quality issues that meant the data could not be used for assessing pollution levels.

 - DNC (Data Not Collected) indicates that data on that particular pollutant is not collected in that county.

-- The annual average National Ambient Air Quality Standard for PM2.5 is 12 µg/m3.
+- The annual average National Ambient Air Quality Standard for PM2.5 is 12 µg/m3 as of December 14, 2012.
 Counties with design values of 12 or lower received a grade of "Pass."
 Counties with design values of 12.1 or higher received a grade of "Fail."

-- Total Population is based on 2014 US Census and represents the at-risk populations in counties with ozone or PM2.5 pollution monitors; it does not represent the entire state's sensitive populations.
+- Total Population is based on 2016 U.S. Census and represents the at-risk populations in counties with ozone or PM2.5 pollution monitors; it does not represent the entire state's sensitive populations.

 - Those 18 & under and 65 & over are vulnerable to ozone and PM2.5.
 Do not use them as population denominators for disease estimates—that will lead to incorrect estimates.

-- Pediatric asthma estimates are for those under 18 years of age and represent the estimated number of people who had asthma in 2014 based on the state rates (Behavioral Risk Factor Surveillance System, or BRFSS), applied to county population estimates (U.S. Census).
+- Pediatric asthma estimates are for those under 18 years of age and represent the estimated number of people who had asthma in 2016 based on the state rates when available or national rates when not (Behavioral Risk Factor Surveillance System, or BRFSS), applied to county population estimates (U.S. Census).

 - COPD estimates are for adults 18 and over who had ever been diagnosed with chronic obstructive pulmonary disease, which includes chronic bronchitis and emphysema, based on state rates (BRFSS) applied to county population estimates (U.S. Census).

 - Cardiovascular disease estimates are for adults 18 and over who have been diagnosed within their lifetime, based on state rates (BRFSS) applied to county population estimates (U.S. Census).
-CV disease includes coronary heart disease, hypertension, stroke, and heart attack.
+CV disease includes coronary heart disease, stroke and heart attack.

 - Diabetes estimates are for adults 18 and over who have been diagnosed within their lifetime based on state rates (BRFSS) applied to county population estimates (U.S. Census).

-- Adding across rows does not produce valid estimates, as it will double-count people who fall into more than one category.
+- Adding across rows does not produce valid estimates.
+Adding the at risk categories (asthma, COPD, poverty, etc.) will double-count people who fall into more than one category.